 11 popular revenue models used today

 There is no such thing as a perfect revenue model, but the popularity of some of the methods below suggests that many of them are well-tailored for the current state of the market.
+Here we’ll walk through each type of revenue model and when they may be most beneficial and applicable.

 The subscription model is the “vanilla” SaaS revenue model, not that there’s anything boring about a well-worked subscription plan.
 Businesses charge a customer every month or year for use of a product or service.
 All revenue is deferred and then fulfilled in installments.